-This article describes unusual and odd looking saltwater fish that are caught by fishermen in Virginia.
+This article describes unusual and odd looking saltwater fish that are caught or seen by fishermen in Virginia.

 Burrfish are small relatives of puffers.
 These slow swimming fish inflate like puffers, but have an added armament of burr-like spikes.

 The gray triggerfish is a reef species that is often caught in Virginia waters.
 These unusual fish have hard scales, rabbit-like teeth, and a locking dorsal fin spine that can only be lowered by moving the fish’s “trigger” fin.

 The ribbonfish can be a surprise catch for Virginia anglers.
 Also known as cutlassfish or hairtail, ribbonfish have a long, ribbonlike body with bright silver coloration and fang-like teeth.